ka-zuumi/RRKM-Branching-Ratios/README.md

 # Acknowledgements

-Scripts are structured around the fortran script by the Hase group![^1]
+Scripts are structured around the fortran code by the Hase group![^1]

 [^1]: Zhu, Ling, Wei Chen, William L. Hase, and E. W. Kaiser.
 "Comparison of models for treating angular momentum in RRKM calculations with vibrator transition states: Pressure and temperature dependence of chlorine atom+ acetylene association."
 The Journal of Physical Chemistry 97, no. 2 (1993): 311-322.